dtHvinh/QA.WebAPI/README.md

 - isPrivate (bool)
 - iconImage (file) from the FormData sent by your React frontend.

-## dtHvinh
-Copy

-Delete

-Workspace can you give me Readme.md file to describe detail entire how my application work for documentation

-## Trae AI
-25 context(s) used

 # QA Platform
 This repository contains a comprehensive Question and Answer platform built with ASP.NET Core and React.
 The platform allows users to ask questions, provide answers, create collections, bookmark content, and participate in communities.